hwookim/storybook-addon-cookie/README.md

 ## Usage

-You can pass cookie object into `cookies` parameter.
+You can pass cookie object into `cookie` parameter.

 ```jsx
 export default {